Spiral (character): Fictional character biography

-Just prior to the "House of M" storyline, Spiral and Mojo attacked the X-Men during a training session in the Danger Room.
+Just prior to the "House of M" storyline, Spiral and Mojo attack the X-Men during a training session in the Danger Room.
 Spiral transforms most of the X-Men into their X-Baby forms, but is unable to do the same to Psylocke due to their connection.
-Spiral is however able to paralyze Betsy and conjure a gag for her, and later uses her abilities to torment the mutant before the X-Babies defeat Mojo and return to their normal states.
+Spiral paralyzes and torments Betsy before the X-Babies defeat Mojo and return to their normal states.
 After this, Emma Frost claims that she intends to use her powers to ensure that Mojo and Spiral will never be able to bother the X-Men again, though it would seem this threat was never carried out.